- How often should I check my email?

 Scholarships are for tuition only.

-Unfortunately, we cannot use 2013 tax returns for your scholarship application.
-We need the 2014 tax returns because they provide us with the most accurate and up to date financial information.
-We realize this means many parents will have to complete their taxes early in order to make the March 16 deadline.
-This timeline allows us to inform you of your financial aid offer at the same time we send out acceptance letters.
+Unfortunately, we cannot use 2014 tax returns for your scholarship application.
+We need the 2015 tax returns because they provide us with the most accurate and up to date financial information.
+We realize this means many parents will have to complete their taxes early in order to make the March 14 deadline.
 Parents and students who will be applying for financial aid for college should be aware that many institutions will have even earlier deadlines.

 - Do I have to pay the application fee and deposits, if I am applying for scholarship?

 Yes.
-Please note: The $125 tuition deposit and $100 housing deposits are refundable up until May 4.
-Only the $25 application fee is nonrefundable.
 Scholarships are for tuition only.
 Scholarship applicants should make plans to pay for housing, the housing damage deposit and optional meal plans.

 - How many pieces should I include in my scholarship portfolio?